TreadSoftly/Projects/SIGINT_Ants.md

 </p>

 ## Tools used to get the casing off

-I did use a hair dryer for the end cap that was heat form fitted.
-A hair dryer can get "overly-warm" so not hot enough to destroy things but it will let you loosen plastic form fittings in order to help them release or fit back in.
+I employed a hair dryer to loosen the heat-fitted end cap.
+It's a neat trick; the hair dryer doesn't get hot enough to cause damage, but it does soften the plastic just enough.

 <p align="center">
   <img src="https://github.com/TreadSoftly/Projects/assets/121847455/90f49791-a55b-414b-9231-406d20388771" width="50%" height="50%">